Data-Science-Projects/demo-routenet/OMNet_Data_Files_and_Formats.md

 Within a give network directory, there is a *.ned file, which describes the network topology, including the link capacities.
-This file is used with [OMNeT++](https://omnetpp.org) to import the topology and simulate the network as described in [TODO](TODO).
+This file is used with [OMNeT++](https://omnetpp.org) to import the topology and simulate the network.
+How this works is not in the public domain.

-The exanmple contents below are from the [Network_nsfnetbw.ned](tests/unit-resources/nsfnetbw/Network_nsfnetbw.ned) file:
+The example contents below are from the [Network_nsfnetbw.ned](tests/unit-resources/nsfnetbw/Network_nsfnetbw.ned) file:

 ```